Xero.com imports OFX, QFX, QBO, QIF, CSV files.

-QIF format supported by Xero.
+QIF format ші supported by Xero.
 Make sure to use expected date format (based on your country settings).
-When you use *2QIF converter, select QIF target as "MS Money or other" and set expected output date format
+When you use one of *2QIF converters listed below, select the QIF target as "MS Money or other" and set expected output date format

 Xero provides the CSV import option, but make sure to set the output date format to match your country settings in Xero.

-This video shows how to convert a PDF file downloaded from your bank or created card account, saved as a CSV file with layout compatible with Xero accounting system.
-We use PDF2CSV Converter.
+This video shows how to convert a PDF file downloaded from your bank or created card account, saved as a CSV file with layout compatible with Xero accounting system using PDF2CSV Converter.